sergei-mironov/litrepl/README.md

 * Litrepl expects Markdown formatting by default.
 Add `--filetype=tex` for Tex documents.
 Vim plugin does this automatically based on the `filetype` variable.
-* Both command-line and Vim commands accept indices of the sections to be evaluated.
+* Both command-line and Vim versions of the command accept indices of the sections to be evaluated.
 By default Litrepl evaluates all sections it sees.
 * LaTeX documents need a preamble introducing python/result tags to the Tex processor.
   For details, see:
   - [Formatting Markdown documents](./doc/formatting.md#markdown)